If the thought of Halloween being on a weekday FRIGHTENS you… I am right there with you!

 I’ve written a complete unit about bats that your students will love!
-Your students will read informative text, a fictional story and a poem all about BATS!
+Your students will read informational text, a fictional story, and a poem all about BATS!
 Then they can write about what they’ve learned!

 Reading and Writing about Halloween

 You can combine reading and writing about Halloween with the FREE resource that I am providing.
-There are three acrostic poems that I am including in the freebie: bats, candy and Halloween.
-Start by reading a informational text or story about a bat and then have the students write a poem about bats.
+There are three acrostic poems that I am including in the freebie: bats, candy, and Halloween.
+Start by reading a nonfiction book or fictional story about bats and then have the students write a poem about bats.
 Then ready a story about Halloween and then send the students off to write a poem about Halloween.

 All the kids dress up and go out at night

 Neighbors hand out candy if you say trick or treat

 It will take you to my Resource Library sign up page.
 If you’re a member just type in your password.
 If you aren’t a member yet, signing up is easy.
 Once you get an email with the password you can download the freebie.

 I hope these ideas will help in keeping your students stay engaged!
 Happy Halloween!